usaid-cs/yesterday-i-learned/random.md

 - The French for park 'n' ride is [parc-o-bus](http://rtcquebec.ca/Default.aspx?tabid=161).
 - Multiple sources say to [unshrink jeans](https://www.tipsbulletin.com/how-to-unshrink-clothes-the-ultimate-guide/), you sit in a tub of water for 15 minutes, and then walk around with the pair of jeans for an hour.
 - A ["quintessence"](https://www.merriam-webster.com/dictionary/quintessence) is an essence that is more concentrated than just essence.
 See also: "quint-essential".
-- [Chinese users spend an average of 70 minutes a day in WeChat alone](https://www.dragonsocial.net/blog/social-media-in-china/), the app that---mentioned elsewhere in this list---clearly makes data available to the government.
-- The same place where 普洱 tea came from is also [China's tin capital](https://en.wikipedia.org/wiki/Gejiu).
 - Jeggings are leggings that only look like jeans, with none of it made with jeans.
 - "Scarborough" came from _Skarðaborg_, with no one to contest this claim.
 - The SS7 protocol controls how calls are set up and released, as well as [billing](https://www.theguardian.com/technology/2016/apr/19/ss7-hack-explained-mobile-phone-vulnerability-snooping-texts-calls).
 Somehow, apart from the SMS vulnerabilities that are already discussed in this file, [protocol vulnerabilities](https://en.wikipedia.org/wiki/Signalling_System_No._7#Protocol_security_vulnerabilities) also allow the device's movements to be tracked at a 70% success rate, [without the device ever knowing what's up](https://www.washingtonpost.com/business/technology/for-sale-systems-that-can-secretly-track-where-cellphone-users-go-around-the-globe/2014/08/24/f0700e8a-f003-11e3-bf76-447a5df6411f_story.html?utm_term=.fbfb76a7c6ef).
 - The "tacking stitches" sewn onto a blazer's split is meant to keep it from getting wrinkled while in transport.
 - Age of consent [laws](https://en.wikipedia.org/wiki/Age_of_consent#Law) are often enforced only if there is a significant gap between the age of the two (or more) parties, so a 18yo having sex with a 17yo is hardly ever an issue.
-- The majority of videos on tudou.com have _Chinese_ subtitles because it is obvious, even to them, that their _standardised_ dialect cannot be understood.
 - ISIS chose orange suits for their prisoners, might have done so as a throwback to [Abu Ghraib](https://en.wikipedia.org/wiki/Abu_Ghraib_torture_and_prisoner_abuse) in 2003/2004, where Americans tortured Iraqi prisoners in similarly humiliating ways.
 - A casket is generally rectangular (four-sided).
 A coffin is one of those angled versions that tapers downwards _towards_ the body's feet (six-sided).
 - Braiding involves three strands of something, and moving the outermost strand into the middle.
 Repeat until there is no remaining length.
 No idea what to do once you have no length left.